Bug report #10327

-#4 Updated by Radim Blazek over 5 years ago
+#4 Updated by Radim Blazek about 6 years ago

 Because there are potentially many options which may be useful also in server, I added to server support for QGIS_OPTIONS_PATH environment variable which sets path to a directory where settings are stored.
 It works in the same way as qgis application --optionspath option.
 Attention that default settings file name on UNIX is QGIS/QGIS2.conf, while with QGIS_OPTIONS_PATH or --optionspath it is QGIS/QGIS2.ini (.conf x .ini).